 Sizes range from small hand size up to 4 tonnes.

 Since 1994 I have created unique techniques for building these unusual sculptures.

 gallery of paper sculptures images here

 (gallery for paper clay sculptures images here)

 A commission from Queensland for 22 compressed paper sculptures trigger a frenzy of activity of the studio.
 Around 4 tonnes of discarded books (about to be be pulped) from the state Library system were collected.
-I removed their covers and Life Editions, a book binding firm kindly cut them to the exact sizes required, despite this occuring during their office and factory move to the Perth CBD.
+I removed their covers and Life Editions: a book binding firm kindly cut them to the exact sizes required.
 Because each sculpture was 1.5 metres high, over 33 metres of paper was cut and I then drilled and threaded each.
 A gold edge on many of the books was preserved to add interest in the final works.

 In 2007 I was selected, to create a sculpture for the 2008 Southbound Music Festival in Busselton.
 "Sum" was a 1.6 m high circle of over 500 Annual Reports, with two spheres made from over 5,000 survey maps on opposite sides and ends.
 As the paper weighted over half a ton, and tilted on a 45 degree angle, I spent substantial time designing the supporting and internal structure to withstand the possibility of some of the intoxicated 20,000 music fans climbing upon it!